tsahara/r7rs/content/expr.md

 \domain{It is an error if the value of any \hyper{param} expression is not a parameter object.}
 \semantics
-A {\cf parameterize} expression is used to change the values returned by specified parameter objects during the evaluation of the body.
+A ``parameterize`` expression is used to change the values returned by specified parameter objects during the evaluation of the body.

 The \hyper{param} and \hyper{value} expressions